Coldcard/firmware/docs/ephemeral.md

 # Ephemeral Seeds

-Ephemeral seed is temporary secret stored only in Coldcard volatile memory (RAM).
+Ephemeral seed is temporary secret mostly stored only in Coldcard volatile memory (RAM).
+Ephemeral seed can also be stored in `Seed Vault` (5.2.0+).
 It only survives single boot, meaning after Coldcard restart it is gone.
 Ephemeral seeds *completely* defeats the design of Coldcard's security model, based on secure elements.

 Make sure you know what you're doing!